Quantum Types

 Examples

-In the following example, quantum struct MyQStruct
+In the following example, quantum struct MyQStruct is defined and subsequently initialized

-and prepared in a specific state in function main
+and prepared in a specific state in function main.

 class MyQStruct(QStruct):